 MDC-managed areas, community lakes, and stream accesses give you hundreds of great fishing spots throughout Missouri.
 Browse the links below and visit the Missouri Conservation Areas Atlas under MDC Applications to find detailed info.

 Even if you enter a stream through a conservation area or access, please remember that the majority of Missouri’s stream frontage is privately owned.
 Ask permission before coming ashore on private land.

 Find some good fishing holes with this interactive, statewide map of fish-attractor locations.

 Browse maps and listings for places to pursue a wide variety of fish in northwest Missouri.

-Find the names and locations of all St. Louis-area public fishing areas and stream accesses and information about the region's many fishing opportunities.
+Find the names and locations of all St. Louis-area public fishing areas and stream accesses, as well as information about the region's many fishing opportunities.

-Try Missouri fishing without having to buy a permit or tackle during Free Fishing Days the Saturday and Sunday following the first Monday in June.
+Try Missouri fishing without having to buy a permit or tackle the Saturday and Sunday following the first Monday in June.

 Browse maps of the ten Ozark streams that have special Missouri smallmouth-bass regulations apart from the statewide bass regulations.

 Browse Missouri's red, white, and blue ribbon trout areas.